Onset of symmetry breaking by the functional RG method

-In order to recognize the onset of the asymptotic IR scaling laws we start with some general remark about the vicinity of the IR end point of the renormalized trajectory.
+How to interpret the precursor of condensation, a high degree of degeneracy of the action before the IR end point, seen in these Figures?
+The answer can be given by inspecting the shape of the potential.
 The condensate of the scalar model is homogeneous, it consists of particles with vanishing momentum.
 Their density which is proportional to $\Phi^2$ can be controlled by an external, homogeneous source, coupled to the quantum field.
 The Maxwell-cut, observed at $k=0$, assures that the vacuum energy is independent of the density of the particles in the condensate in some density range, proportional to $\Phi^2_\mr{vac}$.
 Beyond this threshold density the repulsion becomes strong enough to place the additional particles at higher, non-condensed states.

-Can we see a precursor of condensation, the dynamical Maxwell-cut which renders the action nearly degenerate and locates $k_\mr{IR}$?
-Imagine that our scalar particles are brought into contact with a "heat bath", an ingenious device which keeps the average Euclidean wave vector length of the quasiparticles at a given scale $k$.
-The dependence of such a "free energy" on the background field $\Phi$ or condensate density is captured by the blocked potential $V_k(\Phi)$.
-When the typical particle energy is at the initial cutoff then the renormalization effects are not important.
-But the "cooling" of the system dresses the "free energy" of the UV modes.
-The question is if such a "cooling" may detect the presence of the condensate before we reach the final stage of the evolution where the potential $V_{k=0}(\Phi)$ agrees with the effective potential.